 Close Enemies Ending, Explained

 There is a long-standing tradition of filmmakers from all over the world who try their hand at showcasing intense crime sagas in a myriad of ways.
-‘Close Enemies’ is yet another interpretation of the crime drama genre that seems quite familiar but it entertaining nonetheless.
+‘Close Enemies’ is yet another interpretation of the crime drama genre that seems quite familiar, but it is entertaining nonetheless.
 Instead of staying loyal only to the quintessential elements of the genre, ‘Close Enemies’ instills themes related to one’s social identity and further reflects this onto the actions of its characters.

 With mild foreshadowing throughout its short runtime, the film shows how all the choices, good or bad, made by its pivotal characters lead to a sorrowful conclusion.
 So further down in this article, we’ll be explaining how all the major plot points of the film converge towards its ending and what they represent in context to the main characters.